 To capture the objects' effect on the fluid, we use the aforementioned free-slip modification to the Riemann solver along the boundary (in Sec.
 3.4.3).
-This solver ensures that incoming waves are reflected off of solid bodies and enables effects like those seen in Figs. 1, 2, 6, 8, and 9; these demonstrate the effects of the solids in the scene on the flow.
+This solver ensures that incoming waves are reflected off of solid bodies and enables effects like those seen in Figs. 1(b), 5, 2, 3, and 4; these demonstrate the effects of the solids in the scene on the flow.

 The force exerted by the fluid on the objects is obtained by multiplying the pressures at each incident cell by the interface's normal direction and applying the resulting force to the object.
-This simple technique is responsible for the forces buffeting the objects in Figs. 1, 2, 6, and 9.
+This simple technique is responsible for the forces buffeting the objects in Figs. 1(b), 5, 2, and 3.

-Any rigid body simulator is suitable for use with our method; we have used the Bullet collision and dynamics engine [30] because of its completeness and availability.
+Any rigid body simulator is suitable for use with our method; we have used the Bullet collision and dynamics engine [bul] because of its completeness and availability.
 Our voxelization is a simple custom tool based on triangle-grid intersections.

-Considerable work [24, 13, 5] has been done to achieve stable fluid-solid interactions in the past, but these methods have focused on the interaction of rigid and deformable bodies with incompressible fluids.
-Stability problems frequently arise in such situations because of the differing needs of the rigid body dynamics and the fluid simulator; the implicit solver for incompressible fluid simulation generally takes large timesteps, which can result in a looselycoupled, unstable simulation when rigid bodies are handled naïvely.
+Considerable work [CMT04,CGF006,BBB07] has been done to achieve stable fluid-solid interactions in the past, but these methods have focused on the interaction of rigid bodies with incompressible fluids.
+Stability problems frequently arise in such situations because of the differing needs of the rigid body dynamics and the fluid simulator; the implicit solver for incompressible fluid simulation generally takes large timesteps, which can result in a loosely-coupled, unstable simulation when rigid bodies are handled naïvely.
 Our method naturally takes many small, inexpensive timesteps to advance the solution; this allows tighter communication between the rigid body and fluid simulators and results in a more stable interaction.